MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 1. On the **Release-2** summary page, select **Logs**.
 During a deployment, this page shows the live log from the agent.
 The left pane shows the status of each operation in the deployment for each environment.

-2. Choose a person icon in the **Action** column for a pre-deployment or post-deployment approval to see who approved (or rejected) the deployment, and the message they provided.
+2. Select the person icon in the **Action** column for a pre-deployment or post-deployment approval to see who approved (or rejected) the deployment, and the message they provided.

 3. After the deployment finishes, the entire log file is displayed in the right pane.
 Select any **Step** in the left pane to see the log file for a single step, such as **Initialize Job**.
 The ability to see individual logs makes it easier to trace and debug parts of the overall deployment. **Save** the log file for a step, or **Download all logs as zip**.